Alignment vs. Drift: The Gentle Practice of Staying True

 The Weekly Practice of Alignment Monitoring

-Through trial and painful error, we developed a practice that keeps alignment alive.
+Through trial and painful error, Brianne and I developed a practice that keeps alignment alive.
 Not perfect—alive.

 The Monday Morning Check-In